 My new infusion center is located at my new doctor’s office in Dallas, three hours of a drive from where I live in OKC, but I don’t mind.
 My sister and best gal pal, Lindsay, lives in the Big D, so we make a fun sister weekend out of it.
-Here I am cuddling her dog Sophie while she’s at work, pre-Remicade nap session and just after grabbing some juice from one of my Austin guilty pleasures in Dallas, Juiceland.
+Here I am cuddling her dog Sophie while she’s at work, post-Remicade nap session and just after grabbing some juice from one of my Austin guilty pleasures in Dallas, Juiceland.

 And if you know me, you know that infusion days= pizza days 🙂

 We went to Oak Cliff for some delicious pizza at Eno’s which was the cutest little area I’ve seen in a while (disclaimer: not all of Oak Cliff is this picturesque, but it’s on the up and up).
 We grabbed our pie to-go because, well, symptoms got in the way.
 And then we headed home to watch a healthy dose of Grey’s Anatomy and hang out with Sophiedog.

 The next rainy morning we went to a local barre class where we spent most of the hour huffing and puffing and laughing and feeling especially uncoordinated, then we headed to Mudsmith for post-workout coffee and conversation.
 I think Lindsay hated me a little for signing us up for barre (oops).
 Then I headed back to OKC for a biochemistry test.